 The Xperia XZ Premium made its debut at MWC 2017 and it became the first commercial smartphone coming with Snapdragon 835.
 However, its official release date is still later than the Galaxy S8’s.
 The best features of the XZ Premium is the 5.5″ 4K HDR screen and the 19MP 1/ 2.3″ Exmor RS memory stacked image sensor that supports recording super slow motion videos at 960fps.

-The phone will be available in 2 color options, which are Luminous Chrome and Deepsea Black.
+The XZ Premium is available in 3 color options, which are Luminous Chrome, Bronze Pink, and Deepsea Black.
+You can buy the phone for around $600 now.

 The HTC U11 was announced in May 2017, this is like a refined version of the U Play and U Ultra.
 We still get an attractive glass construction and 5 color options, which are brilliant black, amazing silver, sapphire blue, ice white and solar red.